Generic selectors

 Front Range Christian School encourages all students to take a challenging academic program.
 In an effort to ensure a high academic program, prerequisites have been established to set admission criteria for certain courses and to serve as indicators of the academic skills needed to succeed.

-In addition, more specific prerequisites for these courses are listed by course in this online Course Catalog.
+In addition, more specific prerequisites for these courses are listed by course in this Course Catalog.

 Recognizing that there may be some instances when students are close to meeting prerequisites for a course and are highly motivated to enroll in that course, FRCS has created an appeal process to take these facts into account.